pawansinghfromindia/AI/AI_ML/Week01.md

 > **The Word-by-Word Bottleneck** <br/>
 > Processing text sequentially was slow and models still "forgot" the beginning of long sentences.

+We have only one thing to solve that we don't have to forget.
+For that what best thing we can do is be very selective bcuz in a sentence there are 2 or 3 words which makes full sense for it.
+So if we retain those 2 or 3 words that's very good thing, we use as less memory as we can and retain only important words which make sense.
+This is what we have to solve in sequence Models.

+So what was happening in sequential models or RNNs or LSTM were that We were moving in linear fashion 1st word to last word and process each word by putting a gate to it whether retain it or not.
+This has 2 problems :
+1. Slow speed bcuz until we process first important word we can't process the second important word.
+2. Memory problem.

 What if there was a better way?